OpenLMIS/openlmis-ref-distro/README.md

-# openlmis-blue
+# OpenLMIS Reference Distribution
-Temporary location for the OpenLMIS v3+ Reference Distribution
+Location for the OpenLMIS v3+ Reference Distribution

 The Reference Distribution utilizes Docker Compose to gather the published OpenLMIS Docker Images together and launch a running application.
 These official OpenLMIS images are updated frequently and published to